 And as Malcolm Gladwell has said, “If you want to bring a fundamental change in people’s belief and behavior … you need to create a community around them where those new beliefs can be practiced, expressed and nurtured.”
+Or, as I like to say – “transformation only happens in community.”
 For example, if silos or bureaucracy need to be broken in order to facilitate quick communication and decision-making, leaders need to change those systems to equip their staff.
-The biggest mistake that social sector leaders make is losing momentum during this phase.
-To mitigate this, consider benchmarking progress along the way.
-Celebrate successes and ensure that employees do not become disillusioned when all the hard work and sacrifice seem to be going nowhere.
-We are big believers in setting up success through short-term wins – research shows that a series of short-term wins leads to a higher rate of sustained success.
-By communicating how the new changes create those wins and recognizing those who help in the effort, leadership builds momentum for even more change.
+The biggest mistake that social sector leaders make in this phase is losing momentum due to communication issues and inevitable confusion.
+To mitigate this, consider regular check-ins with your team and benchmark progress along the way in preparation for inevitable course corrections.
+Celebrate quick wins early and often and ensure that employees do not become disillusioned when all the hard work and sacrifice seem to be going nowhere.
+We are big believers in setting up success through quick wins – research shows that a series of short-term wins leads to a higher rate of sustained success.
+By communicating how the new changes create these wins and recognizing those who help in the effort, leadership builds momentum for even more change.

 The last phase of the change effort is to infiltrate your organization by anchoring key values and behaviors into the culture.
 Superheroes like Wonder Woman do this by keeping the company of those who share the vision of peace and expelling those who don’t.
 For social sector leaders, infiltration means bringing on staff who share the vision for the future, taking on new projects that further support the change effort and increasing participation to more staff.
 By engaging employees in the process and creating a cohesive culture, leaders can further their change effort.
-The biggest mistake that social sector leaders make is not integrating this change into the organization’s culture and using it as a litmus test for future hiring and promotions.
+In this phase, the biggest mistake that social sector leaders make is not integrating this change into the organization’s culture nor using it as a litmus test for future hiring and promotions.
 To mitigate this, consider updating your values to include the change or setting an annual goal to reinforce the change as a long-term goal.
 By building in expectations about employees’ behavior into the fabric of the organization, change begins to perpetuate and sustain itself.

 Change is tough for the social sector, but when leaders take heroic steps to call everyone to action it is manageable and achievable.
 And, when you hear employees and community stakeholders talking about the change to outsiders as the new norm, or even better, as their idea, you will know you have won the battle.
 We invite you to share your experiences with change and any successful battle plans for making it happen.